-The Department of Planning and Development is authorized to issue a permit for temporary uses of property pursuant to a permit form devised for such purpose.
+The Department of Planning, Land Use and Neighborhoods is authorized to issue a permit for temporary uses of property pursuant to a permit form devised for such purpose.
 Authorization shall be as follows:

 (A) Each permit for open lot sale of seasonal items such as Christmas trees, pumpkins and the like, in any commercial district shall not exceed 45 days.

 (B) Each permit for real estate sales offices in any district, shall not exceed one year, which may be renewed upon a showing of good cause.

 (C) Each permit for contractor's offices, equipment sheds, open storage or laydown areas, and trailer offices in any district, provided that the same is placed on the property to which it is appurtenant, or with express permission from the owner of other suitable property, shall not exceed one year, which may be renewed upon a showing of good cause.

 (D) Each permit for fireworks stands in any commercial district, provided that such activity is conducted in accordance with all applicable requirements of state law and town codes, shall not exceed 30 days.

 (E) Permits for placement of a portable storage unit on commercial or residential property, provided that:

 (1) There shall be no more than one portable storage unit per site no larger than eight feet wide, 16 feet long, and eight feet high.